discordeno/discordeno/docs/content/faq.md

 ## Why Doesn't Discordeno Use Classes or EventEmitter?

 This is a design decision for the lib itself.
 You can still use class if you want on your bot.
 In fact, I hope someone makes a framework/boilerplate for this lib one day using classes so that devs have a choice on which style they prefer.
-Without trying to write an entire thesis statement on the reasons why Classes are bad in JavaScript, I will just link to the best resources I believe help explain it.
+Without trying to write an entire thesis statement on the reasons why I avoided Classes in this lib, I will just link to the best resources I believe help explain it.

 - Really good article: https://dannyfritz.wordpress.com/2014/10/11/class-free-object-oriented-programming/
 - Lecture by one of the developers who makes JavaScript: https://www.youtube.com/watch?v=PSGEjv3Tqo0